outday29/wildered/README.md

 We wish to implement `find_y_intercept` in `test.py`.
 However, we cannot just copy paste the whole script, as the function depends on the definition of `Point` object, which is in `models.py`.

-Lets see what `wildered` can do, first, we add directives to the `test.py`.
+Lets see what `wildered` can do.

+First, we add directives to the `test.py`.

 New `test.py`: